sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ### Polynomial Regression

-Polynomial Regression was used as the first baseline model.
+Polynomial Regression was used as the first model.
 Degree 2 polynomial features were created to allow the model to learn simple non-linear relationships between the Sentinel-2 input bands and NDVI.

 ```python
 poly = PolynomialFeatures(degree=2)